 There was one categorised climb to deal with and getting over that intact would hopefully ensure a large group to ride home in.
 That went to plan, but the pace didn't. ...

 AFTER yesterday’s epic, it would surely calm down on Stage Six?

 The race to Donegal town did indeed begin calmly, with a non-GC break establishing after a few minutes.
 For the ones looking for a day of respite this was a positive.
 The bunch didn’t pursue over the first KOH at Loughnambraddan, all OK.
-Then there was a right turn at the bottom of the ...
+Then there was ...